Climate and Energy

 Energy Efficiency: Distribution Centers

-- We use LED lighting in many of our supply chain buildings and are in the process of replacing the remaining non-LED lights.
-For example, we retrofitted our largest Distribution Center in California to use LEDs in 2023, which is expected to reduce total electricity use in the building by more than 10 percent.
-We also have sensors that shut off lights when areas of a facility are not in use, and many of our facilities have skylights to take advantage of natural light.
+- We have installed sensors that shut off lights when areas of a facility are not in use, and many of our facilities have skylights to take advantage of natural light.

-- We performed energy audits at select Distribution Centers and identified additional opportunities to optimize energy use.
+- We performed energy audits at select distribution centers and identified additional opportunities to optimize energy use.

 Energy Efficiency: Offices, Employee Commuting, and Travel